 The fundamental laws of chemistry are those laws of nature relevant to chemistry include ponderal laws, steichiometric laws, and others.

-- Law of Multiple Proportions
+- Law of Definite Proportions

 The law of multiple proportions is one of the weight laws of chemistry.
 It is also known as Dalton's law, which was the one who announced it.